tabularelf/Collage/0.4.0/general.md

 |---|---|---|
 |`identifier`|`string` or `Collage Instance`|The Collage Instance name or instance itself.|

-Destroys the Collage instance, freeing it's contents.
+Destroys the Collage instance, freeing its contents.

 ### `CollageImageAsync()`